chelsea-codes/tmux-config/README.md

    Use the command `tmux ls` to view all available sessions.

-   For ease of usability, I set my terminal settings to run `tmux a -t mycoolsession || tmux new -s mycoolsession` when a new terminal is opened, just incase I accidentally terminate the session or dettach it unintentionally.
+   For ease of usability, I set my terminal settings to run `tmux a -t mycoolsession || tmux new -s mycoolsession` when a new terminal is opened, or just add it to the end of my .bashrc file, just incase I accidentally terminate the session or dettach it unintentionally.

 1. If prompted to configure zsh, select option `(2) Populate your ~/.zshrc with...`.